accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 ###### iOS and Android

-1. Identify on the screen pre-recorded synchronised time-based media and live synchronised time-based media that require captions (i.e. where the soundtrack provides information, such as a person's speech).
+1. Identify on the screen pre-recorded and live synchronised time-based media that require captions (i.e. where the soundtrack provides information, such as a person's speech).
 1. Check
 	- that there are synchronised captions;
 	- or that there is an alternative version with synchronised captions accessible via an adjacent component (a button or a link).